ptsteadman/notebook/stories/a-quiet-new-voice.md

 "I think you and I were both blessed with vocations

 "You want more," said Addision.
+"That's natural."

 Feyerabend felt alone when she got back to her apartment.
 But, she comforted herself with the fact that in her old age, it would probably be possible to fall